 Harper, Schwarber, Castellanos power Phillies past Diamondbacks 5-3 in Game 1 of NLCS

-José Alvarado got four big outs on 15 pitches and Craig Kimbrel worked a scoreless ninth for the save.
+José Alvarado got four clutch outs on 15 pitches and Craig Kimbrel worked a scoreless ninth for the save.

-Arizona was stuck with its first loss of the postseason after ripping off five straight wins against the Brewers and Dodgers.
+Arizona was stuck with its first loss of the playoffs after ripping off five straight wins against the Brewers and Dodgers.

-The Diamondbacks were simply the latest team to unravel under the red storm of 45,396 towel-waving, deliriously-cheering fans at Citizens Bank Park.
-The Phillies never gave fans a reason to stop — or a chance for Arizona to catch its breath until it was too late.
+The Diamondbacks were simply the latest team to unravel under the red storm of 45,396 towel-waving fans at Citizens Bank Park.
+The Phillies never gave the crowd a reason to stop cheering — or Arizona a chance to catch its breath until it was too late.

 Schwarber started the home run derby when he launched Zac Gallen’s first pitch 420 feet into the right-field seats.
 There was some minor consternation that Schwarber — with 47 homers this season and 93 over the last two — had yet to go deep through six playoff games.
 How easy it was to forget that Schwarber didn’t hit any in the Wild Card Series or NLDS last season before he launched six in the NLCS and World Series.
 So those Schwarbombs might just be getting started.

-“We know what type of guy Schwarber’s going to be for us.
-He’s huge in that 1 spot,” Harper said.
-“There’s never a doubt on how good he’s going to be.
-We’re excited to see what he can do in the NLCS and as we go.”
+“That’s what he does at the start of the game,” Phillies manager Rob Thomson said.
+“He can put the other team on their heels a little bit and get the lead.
+And we added on tonight.”

-Four pitches later, Harper homered — the first time in 127 postseason games Philadelphia went deep twice in the first inning.
+Four pitches later, Harper homered to right-center — the first time in 127 postseason games Philadelphia went deep twice in the first inning.

 The Kelce Bros approved.
 Chiefs tight end Travis Kelce — minus celebrity friend Taylor Swift — and Eagles center Jason Kelce went wild.
 Travis pointed to his brother as Jason pounded a beer in their suite.